 Careers in property and construction are commonly associated with city-based developments and investments, but if your interests lie in rural land and property then this may be the job for you.

 As a rural practice surveyor, you'll advise clients in your areas of specialist knowledge, which could be agriculture, auctioneering and valuation, environmental regulations and practices, forests, or property and management.

 Your duties might include managing rural estates (such as farms), identifying new uses for rural properties, valuing land, assisting clients who want to buy rural property and advising on how to enhance landscapes.

-See the rural practice surveyor job profile for more information.
+For more information, view the rural practice surveyor job profile.

-As the main on-site technical adviser for subcontractors, craftspeople and operatives, your duties will encompass day-to-day management of the site, the efficient organisation of facilities and monitoring of the labour force, and setting out and surveying the site.
+As the main on-site technical adviser for subcontractors, craftspeople and operatives, your duties will encompass the day-to-day management of the site, efficient organisation of facilities and monitoring of the labour force, as well as setting out and surveying the site.

 Employers typically require a degree or HNC/HND in a relevant discipline, including building engineering, building surveying and construction studies.

 Explore the site engineer job profile to find out more.

 - Consider what you can do with your degree in quantity surveying.